rahulsonwalkar/MessageGenerator/README.md

 # MessageGenerator
-Generate welcome text-messages for your hotel guests and send them using **Twilio**
+Generate welcome text-messages for your hotel guests and send them using **Twilio**.

+This service can also be integrated into your program as an API.
+[Documentation for the API can be found here](https://github.com/rahulsonwalkar/MessageGeneratorAPI).

 ## Getting started